-There are a couple of useful functions in ODQL that saves a lot of workarounds.
-The first one is the hasElement method.
-This only works on collections and scans trough it to find matches of the given argument.
+The first method is the hasElement method.
+This only works on collections and scans trough them to find matches of the given argument.
 If the object is found, the method returns true.
 If not, it returns false.
 The following example searches for any accessory that is not colored blue.
 It's important only to search for object of the same data type as of the objects in the collection.

 '''

 / Show only non-blue accessories /

 defaultCF CAStore;

 String set strset;

 strset = select Accessory.name

+'''

+'''

 from Accessory

 where not(Accessory.colors.hasElement("blue"));

 strset.print();

-Bag{ Red Umbrella, Beige Bag, Pigskin Bag, Red Bag, Large bag, Red Sun Hat, Black Satin Sandal, Loafer, Sandal } '''
+Bag{ Red Umbrella, Beige Bag, Pigskin Bag, Red Bag,

+Large bag, Red Sun Hat, Black Satin Sandal, Loafer,

+'''

-Other important functions are union, differ and intersect which basically works the same as their equivalents in SQL.
+Other important methods are union, differ and intersect which basically work the same as their equivalents in SQL.
 Consider the following: